fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

       if (err.code === 429) {
         // VisitorsError429 type

-        // You can also access raw response console.log(err.response);
+        // You can also access the raw response console.log(err.response);

         retryLater(err.retryAfter); // this function needs to be implemented on your side